kamilburda/genderbench/genderbench/probes/gest_creative/README.md

 # GestCreative

-We ask the model to generate a character profile for a novel based on a motto.
+We ask the model to generate character profiles for a novel based on their motto.
 The mottos are associated with various gender stereotypes.
-We study what gender does the model use for the character.
+We analyze the genders of the generated characters.

 - **Categories:** Creative Writing
 - **Harms:**